stellar/slingshot/zkvm/docs/import-spec.md

 However, user needs to create a token anyway, so these operations can all be turned around quickly within one session (also unconfirmed txs can be chained).

-## Peg out
+## Peg out specification

 TBD:

+Sketch:

+Prepare a unique account (starting seq num is the ledger's seqno), and pre-determined transaction that merges it back in, perform export/retire, ask signer to sign that tx that pays to a destination address and also merges that account.

+The signer has to check that tx they are signing has that one merge operation which guarantees replay prevention (simply sequence number won't do as it can be updated with other requests).
+It should be possible to batch concurrent withdrawals in one tx, that has multiple pairs of (pay-out, unique-acc-merge) operations corresponding to the respective exports in zkvm.

-## Asset to flavor mapping
+## Flavor ID mapping

-To map the stellar asset, we will use `metadata` argument that represents an XDR-encoded `Asset` structure as specified in the `Stellar-ledger-entries.x` XDR file:
+To map the Stellar asset into ZkVM flavor, we will use `metadata` argument that represents an XDR-encoded `Asset` structure as specified in the `Stellar-ledger-entries.x` XDR file:

 ```